Akron/Akron/README.md

 ### Hi!
 I'm Akron. 👋

-I'm a Research Software Engineer.
+I'm a Research Software Engineer at the Leibniz Institute for the German Language.

 ### My Interests